The Majesty of God

 Paradoxically, each minute of having to see the evils committed under the sun is like a century, at least, to them.
 They probably suffer more than the human victims, because they are so full of God's love and feel what is in His heart towards people.

-But angels are made of stronger stuff than us and can endure more than what we can, and they must be absolutely convinced of the justice of the sentence that is on the devil and his angels; otherwise they would be too inclined to feel sorry for him and give him a break, which he would use to wreak more evil.
+But angels are made of stronger stuff than us and can endure more than what we can, and they must be absolutely convinced of the justice of the sentence that is on the devil and his angels; otherwise they would be too inclined to feel sorry for them and give them a break, which they would use to wreak more evil.
+After all, these angels used to be friends and have sweet communion with each other before some of them chose to rebel.
+The holy angels remember the good that the fallen angels did before they sinned, and how they had passionately loved God and shared glorious insights about His nature before they let satan insert doubt in their minds.

-God does not offer redemption to fallen angels and demons, but he does offer it to human beings because Adam and Eve were made on a lower order than the angels and were not as strong in their ability to resist temptation.
+God does not offer redemption to fallen angels and demons, but he does offer it to human beings because Adam and Eve were more fragile than the angels, less informed, and not as strong in their ability to resist temptation.
 He made Mankind this way so that He could display another aspect of His character besides Judgment, which is Mercy, and thus prove further His qualifications to rule the Universe.

 Satan is the god of this world and he is permitted to do evil, but only as God allows.
 He has to present his plans before God and ask permission first, and if God does give His permission, then satan is compelled to do exactly what he said he'd do, without making any variations.